 Currently working on a variety of projects including her autobiography and a long awaited album of original songs, she has recently completed the choral arrangements of songs from three of her series of symphonic rock albums, with a future “Prog-Rock Prom” performance in mind.

-Appointed a Fellow of The Royal Academy of Music in 1994 she lives alone in East Sussex with her magnificent Scottish Deerhounds, Stig and Barney.
+Appointed a Fellow of The Royal Academy of Music in 1994, Dee Palmer now lives in Shropshire with her magnificent Scottish Deerhounds, Stig and Barney.